CaterpillarStudyGroup/GAMES103_mdbook/src/4_rigidcontact_Rigid.md

  - 局限性：Difficult to strictly enforce friction and other goals.
 The rigidification process will destroy them.

- - 适用场景：More suitable when the friction accuracy is unimportant, i.e., buttons on clothes.
+ - 适用场景：More suitable when the **friction accuracy is unimportant**, i.e., buttons on clothes.

  P41